MLHale/nebraska-gencyber/teachers/building-a-server/README.md

 * There is also a second container that starts up and runs our `postgres` database server.
 * You can take a look at the `Dockerfile` in your `/nebraska-gencyber-dev-env/` folder to learn more about what happens behind the scenes.

 With the server running, you should be able to visit [http://localhost](http://localhost) to see your server.
-You should see a messages that says `Hello World` and has a giant button.
+You should see a message that says `Hello World` and has a giant button.
 We will come back to the button in a minute.

 ### Step 5: Explore the server